Managing Your Legal Costs

 Settlement-Oriented Legal Advice

-What does it mean to retain a lawyer in my family & divorce matter?
+What does it mean to retain a lawyer in my family & divorce mediation?

-When you retain a Divorce & Family Lawyer you can expect that the lawyer will give you legal advice and represent you in all aspects of your matter.
-This includes all communications with the other party or their lawyer, attending meetings, gathering financial and other documentation, drafting settlement proposals, legal research, drafting legal submissions and going to Court.
+When you retain one of our divorce, family, or parenting order lawyers, you can expect professional legal advice and resolute representation in all aspects of your legal matter.
+This includes representing you during all communications with the other party or their lawyer, attending meetings, gathering financial and other documentation, drafting settlement proposals, legal research, drafting legal submissions, and going to Court.

 We work hard to keep costs managable